-The SSL frameworks are evaluated by linear and fine-tuning evaluation on a subset of UCR and PTB-XL and by SVM evaluation on UCR and UEA archives.
+The SSL frameworks are evaluated 1) on a subset of UCR by linear and fine-tuning evaluation, and 2) on the UCR and UEA archives with the SVM (support vector machine) evaluation suggested in \cite{franceschi2019unsupervised}.
+The SVM evaluation is conducted by fitting an SVM classifier on learned representations.
 As for the subset of UCR, ten datasets of the UCR archive with the highest number of time series within them and five datasets of the UCR archive with the highest number of labels are used.